AMC Pacer: Electric Pacers

 First available in the sedan version, power came from eighteen 6-volt lead–acid batteries to a 15 kW series DC motor with a stock three-speed automatic transmission.
 The EVA Change of Pace sedan weighed 3990 lb and reached 55 mph with a 53 mi range.
-Regenerative braking is used in conjunction with the standard hydraulic brake system which utilizes front-wheel discs and rear drums.
+Regenerative braking is used in conjunction with the standard hydraulic brake system which uses front-wheel discs and rear drums.
 Vehicle tests that focused on the electrical drive system including the batteries, controller, and motor "found that the Pacer performance is approximately equal to the majority of the vehicles tested in the 1977 assessment."

 Later, a station wagon version had twenty VARTA batteries housed in two-packs (front and rear), with a 26 kW (at 3,000 rpm) motor, and the car was complete in every detail down to a gas heater.
 The electric Pacer wagon was one of the more expensive cars at $14,000.
 The Lead Industries Association (LIA) sponsored a tour for government and industry officials that featured an EVA Pacer wagon.
 Consolidated Edison in New York City purchased 40 modified AMC Pacers from EVA.
 The United States Army also included EVA Pacers in its inventory of special-purpose electric vehicles.

-A video documentary about the Electric Vehicle Association's electric Pacers is titled "A change of Pace."
+A video documentary about the Electric Vehicle Association's electric Pacers is titled "A Change of Pace."
 A fully restored wagon has had its original silicon-controlled rectifier (SCR) control replaced with a modern controller and the "hydraulically operated hybrid vehicle recharging system" removed because of its lack of efficiency to use compressed air from suspension travel to power a small generator to recharge the batteries.

 International markets

 Europe

 American Motors exported the Pacer to several European nations.
-Jean-Charles, the AMC distributor in Paris, France, compared the rounded body of the new Pacer to the buttocks of an attractive woman in magazine advertisements.
-Cars exported to Europe were available in higher trim levels.
+Jean-Charles, the AMC distributor in Paris, likened the rounded body of the Pacer to the buttocks of an attractive woman in magazine advertisements.
+Pacers exported to Europe were available in higher trim levels.

 Sales were not very good, but in Belgium, a brand-new Pacer could be purchased as late as 1983.